Skip to main content

 Cost

-Servercore Global Router is free of charge if the bandwidth used in a region does not exceed 25 Gbps, 1 Gbps between regions.
+Servercore's Global Router is free of charge if basic bandwidth is used - no more than 25 Gbps within a region and no more than 1 Gbps between regions.